IliaLarchenko/lerobot_phone_teleop/README.md

 - Android Studio or VS Code with Flutter extension
 - Android device (API 24+) or iOS device (iOS 12+)
 - Enable Developer Options and USB Debugging on your android phone
-- I have no idea how to run Flutter app on iOS but it should be possible too.
+- I have no idea how to run Flutter app on iOS but it should be possible

 **Install and run:**